Get startedGet started for free

 4. DRY in Dash

-In Dash, we can apply the DRY principle and refactor code using Python functions.
-This is important considering how long the code for our Dash apps is becoming.
+In Dash, we can follow the same approach and refactor with Python functions.
+This becomes really helpful as our Dash apps grow.
 Some common use cases for this include: re-using HTML or any other component by creating a function to generate the component, and adding consistent styling.
-We have seen how much code can be dedicated to CSS as it is quite fiddly.
+We have seen how much code can be dedicated to CSS as it is pretty fiddly.
 It is also more efficient for updating styles.
 Now we only need to update in one place rather than many.

 5. Re-using components

 Let's consider an example of a heavily CSS-styled logo due to some corporate design guidelines.
 Look at all that CSS!
 This will clog up our app in no time if we use the logo multiple times.
 Let's instead create a Python function that returns the Dash component, as seen here.
 Now we can call this in our app layout wherever we want the logo.
 A perfectly styled logo will be inserted wherever we call the function.
-Here we insert the logo three times.
-That's some nice DRY code!
+In this example, we insert the logo three times - clean and DRY!

 6. Generating a component list